Uphill Access Policy

-Be aware that roads and trails on Vail Mountain may be used for many purposes and that construction and or maintenance activities take place 24 hours per day, on most days.
+Be aware that roads and trails on Vail and Beaver Creek Mountains may be used for many purposes and that construction and or maintenance activities take place 24 hours per day.
 You may encounter vehicles on any road or trail at any time; be very cautious and yield the right-of-way.
 Additionally, obey all posted warnings and trail closures.

-The ski area begins operations during the fall to prepare the slopes and trails for opening.
-Activities may include snowmaking and snowcat operations.
-Areas in which activities are taking place may be closed from the bottom of Vail Mountain; in these cases, a “closed” sign will be placed in the bottom of the closed area to inform those hiking uphill of the closure.
-When such closures exist, only authorized personnel are permitted in the area.
-When such closures are in place, you must select an appropriate alternate route.
+The ski area begins 24 hour operations during the fall to prepare the slopes and trails for opening; 24 hour mountain operations continue through the ski season.
+Activities may include snowmaking, snowcat and winch cat operations.
+Areas in which activities are taking place may be closed.
+Closure information will also be available on the Trails Hotline.
+When such closures exist, only authorized personnel are permitted in closed area.

-In accordance with a USFS Supervisor’s closure, no vehicles are allowed on Vail Mountain unless they have specific authority from VR.
+In accordance with a USFS Supervisor’s closure, no vehicles are allowed on Vail and Beaver Creek Mountains unless they have specific authority from VA or the USFS.